 Adopt vines from the farm "Château de la Grave" in Bourg (France) and receive your harvest in the form of white & rosé wines, Château de la Grave, Colombard/Cabernet, AOP Côtes-de-Bourg at home.
 Lou will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to renew and extend the adoption.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.
 These wines were tasted by professional wine tasters that collaborate with CrowdFarming and received the average grade of __90.5__ out of 100 possible points.

 You adopt vines cultivated under the European Union's Organic Farming regulations.
 We are in the process of converting and hope to get certified in 2023.
 During the process of adoption you can choose a name which we will use to identify your vines.
 Adopt six Colombard or Cabernet Sauvignon vines cultivated on the edge of the Gironde estuary in the Bordeaux region.
 Our "Colombard" variety is used to produce our white wine, while the "Cabernet Sauvignon" variety produces our rosé.
 The Colombard vines you are adopting come from a parcel of vines planted in 2004.
 Colombard is a very old grape variety that is not widely used in Bordeaux.
 The limestone and clay-limestone soils suit it well, as is the case here.
 Its ideal climate is temperate but warm, which is why it is in its element here as it ripens late.
 Everyone knows Cabernet Sauvignon.
 It is one of the great noble French varieties of black grapes, resulting from a cross between Sauvignon Blanc and Cabernet Franc that happened by chance in the seventeenth century.
 It is an ideal grape variety for reds as well as rosés, thanks to the freshness and finesse that it brings to the wine.
 The Cabernet Sauvignon vines you are adopting are 23 years old and come from a small parcel intended exclusively for the production of our rosé wine.
 On average, a cluster of Colombard or Cabernet Sauvignon grapes weighs 150 grams.
 By keeping to a moderate size (8 bunches per vine), the production from a vine is equivalent to a bottle of wine.
 On our property at Château de la Grave, we have been producing red, white and rosé wines since 1910.
 Each generation of the family has worked towards improving quality resulting in the wines becoming a reference point in our region and offering dependable value to our regular clientele.
 The property has been certified with Haute Valeur Environnementale (High Environmental Value) level 3 since 2017.
 Our goal is to preserve nature as well as possible by protecting our heritage and our resources.
 These are essential if we want to pass on a well-protected and healthy environment to future generations and sustainable, high-quality wine production.
 We do not use any chemicals, herbicides or chemical fertilisers.
 I am convinced that natural agricultural methods benefit both the consumer and the local flora and fauna.
 This conviction is what led me, when I joined my parents in 2018, to encourage my family to take the plunge to obtain the Agriculture Biologique (Organic Agriculture) label.
 We are in the process of converting and hope to achieve certification in 2023.
 The productive life of vines is around 60 years.
 For as long as you want to keep them and we can continue taking care of it, you can renew your adoption year after year.
 If your vines die, we will replace them with no additional cost and assuring the delivery of your harvest from others.
 The vines bear an average of 4.5l of white & rosé wines, Château de la Grave, Colombard/Cabernet, AOP Côtes-de-Bourg per season.